openshift-labs/learn-katacoda/middleware/pipelines/intro.md

-In this self paced tutorial you will learn how to use OpenShift Pipelines to automate deployment of your applications.
+In this self-paced tutorial, you will learn how to use OpenShift Pipelines to automate the deployment of your applications.

+In this tutorial, you will:
+* Install the OpenShift Pipelines operator;
+* Deploy a partial application;
+* Create reusable Tekton `Tasks`;
+* Create a Tekton `Pipeline`;
+* Create `PipelineResources`;
+* Trigger the created `Pipeline` to finish your application deployment.

 ## Let's get started

 OpenShift Pipelines is a cloud-native, continuous integration and delivery (CI/CD) solution for building pipelines using [Tekton](https://tekton.dev).
-Tekton is a flexible, Kubernetes-native, open-source CI/CD framework that enables automating deployments across multiple platforms (e.g. Kubernetes, serverless, VMs, etc) by abstracting away the underlying details.
+Tekton is a flexible, Kubernetes-native, open-source CI/CD framework that enables automating deployments across multiple platforms (e.g. Kubernetes, serverless, VMs, and so forth) by abstracting away the underlying details.

 OpenShift Pipelines features: